 Provide the credentials of an Office 365 account that has administrative permissions within the Office 365 tenant you want to register.

-The account must be assigned to either the Global Administrator or the User Management Administrator role in Office 365.
+The account must be assigned to either of the following roles in Office 365:

 Specify a display name for the tenant.